kbat/mc-tools/README.md

     mixture for the given volume fractions of materials.
 Some examples can be found in
     [mixtures.py](https://github.com/kbat/mc-tools/blob/master/mctools/common/mixtures.py).
    * [ace2root](https://github.com/kbat/mc-tools/blob/master/mctools/common/ace2root.py), a converter from ACE to ROOT formats.
-We use this tool to visualise ENDF cross sections.
 Loops through all available cross-sections in an ACE file and saves them as TGraph objects.
+We use this simple script to visualise ENDF cross sections.
 Requires the [PyNE](http://pyne.io) toolkit to be installed.

 ## Requirements ##
 * Python.
 Versions >= 3 are not supported (with exception of the ```rotate3dshow.py``` script).